-- 1. Seek funding to support education and testing and track annual spend. - 2.
-Educating campus employees about safety measures to prevent the abuse of alcohol and other drugs among students. - 3.
-Add more Public Safety staff. - 4.
-Utilize reslife.net consistently for conduct sanctions - 5.
-Create support for students who have family members struggling with addiction - 6.
-Host AA/NA meetings on campus.
+- 1. Seek funding to support education and programming. - 2.
+Add more Public Safety staff. - 3.
+Utilize reslife.net consistently for conduct sanctions - 4.
+Create support for students who have family members struggling with addiction

 APPENDIX A: LEGAL SANCTIONS

 In addition to college penalties, all persons while in the Commonwealth of Pennsylvania are subject to the Pennsylvania Liquor and Penal Codes, (Source: PA Crimes Code Title 18).
 The following are violations of those codes: